heyjva/support/content/src/voice-pe/customzing/about-internal-gpio-pins.md

 ## GPIO Pin header group 2: Pin header in board center

+The pins of group 2 are located in the center of the board.
+You need to [disassemble the device](/hc/en-us/articles/25938306296605) to access them.

-### Pin assignments**
+### Pin assignments

 - `+3.3 V`, `+5 V`
 - `IO02`, `IO39`
 - `IO01`, `IO38`
 - `RXD`, `TXD`

-### Power pins (+5 V, +3.3 V)**:
+### Power pins (+5 V, +3.3 V)

-  > **Notice**: Risk of damaging VPE components due to high current.
+  > **Notice**: **Risk of damaging VPE components due to high current.**
   >
     > **Mind the power limitations**:
     >
-    >  - The amount of power you can draw from the power pins (+5 V, +3.3 V) on these headers depends on the capabilities of the power supply you are using; most common USB power supplies can supply either 1, 2, or 3 amps.
+    >  - The amount of power you can draw from the power pins (+5&nbsp;V, +3.3&nbsp;V) on these headers depends on the capabilities of the power supply you are using; most common USB power supplies can supply either 1, 2, or 3&nbsp;amperes.
     >  - Reputable power supplies will be labeled with their capabilities (voltage, current).
-    >  - Regardless of the power supply, do not attempt to draw more than 2 amps (total) from the +5 V and +3.3 V pins.
+    >  - Regardless of the power supply, do not attempt to draw more than 2&nbsp;amperes (total) from the +5&nbsp;V and +3.3&nbsp;V pins.
 Drawing more current than this from these pins may cause damage to components in the VPE, causing it to stop working.
     >  - If you attempt to draw more current than your USB power supply can handle, it may become very hot and/or unexpectedly switch off.
     > - Be sure that you  do not exceed the capabilities of your USB power supply/port.